Number: 124 / Family: Lestidae / Genus: Orolestes

-Species: Orolestes octomaculatus
+Species: Orolestes octomaculatus / Large Eight-spotted Spreadwing*

-Sightings (by me): Uncommon
+Sightings (by me): Common

-In flight (that I have seen): April-June (longer, I'm sure)
+In flight (that I have seen): Year-round

-In flight (that I have seen): April-June (longer, I'm sure)
+In flight (that I have seen): Year-round

-The male
+The Male

 It is easy to distinguish because of its beautiful wings, blue/green eyes and S9-10 are bright blue and it has large claspers.
 It is also large for a damselfly.